Shoulder Instability Surgeon

 Arthroscopic Glenoid Augmentation or Latarjet Surgery?

 The shoulder joint is composed of three bones, the scapula (shoulder blade), the clavicle (collarbone) and the humerus (upper arm bone).
 The humeral head rests in the shallow socket of the scapula, known as the glenoid.
 The glenoid bone can become damaged and experience bone loss, typically from recurrent shoulder instability.
 Patients who have glenoid bone loss associated with ongoing shoulder instability may be ideal candidates for a glenoid surgery, otherwise known as an arthroscopic glenoid augmentation.
-Van Nuys, Thousand Oaks and Los Angeles, California area shoulder surgeon, Dr. Mark Getelman specializes in diagnosing and treating shoulder instability connected with glenoid bone loss.
+Van Nuys, Westlake Village, Thousand Oaks and Los Angeles, California area shoulder surgeon, Dr. Mark Getelman specializes in diagnosing and treating shoulder instability connected with glenoid bone loss.

 Anterior-inferior glenoid bone loss has been associated with recurrent shoulder instability in many patients.
 Shoulder instability occurs when the humeral head is forced out of the shoulder socket.
 This generally occurs from overuse or a traumatic event.
 Patients suffering from shoulder instability experience chronic pain and repeated shoulder dislocations.